Coder11012004/Document-Comparison-Tool/README.md

-# Document-Comparison-Tool
-Document Comparison Tool for checking plagiarism between documents
+This is a document Comparison Tool for checking plagiarism between documents